 Massachusetts Secretary of Education Patrick Tutwiler said the state cannot fill the gaps left by the federal government’s sudden withdrawal.
 “Massachusetts does not have the resources to replace the oversight, research, technical assistance and support the federal government provides families and school districts,” Tutwiler said.
 “Make no mistake—this action is going to exacerbate longstanding challenges around wealth inequality and make it harder for students to access IEPs, mental health supports, tutoring and so much more.”

-The future of special education remains uncertain as the court case and government shutdown continue.
+Still, the future of special education remains uncertain as the court case and government shutdown continue.
 With most staff gone from key offices, many states and schools are left without federal guidance and support.
 This raises concerns about how well schools can meet the needs of students with disabilities and follow federal laws like the Individuals with Disabilities Education Act.
 Until a final decision is made, both educators and families are waiting to see how these changes will affect the programs and services that millions of students depend on.